 But the software engine here doesn't use the three-coin method popular in the west.
 It replicates the entire process of sorting 50 yarrow stalks again and again to derive each line: this maintains the statistical likelihood of a changing line precisely, which the coin method does not.
 I've released the sorting engine on GitHub as an open source code scrap if you're digitally inclined and want to peek at what's going on under the hood.

 I-Ching: The App of Changes is designed for simplicity.
-The interface consists of an input bar where you can ask your question, a bottom bar menu with Help, Library, and Review options, and a single button.
+The interface consists of an input bar where you can ask your question, a bottom bar menu with Help, Library, Journal, and Review options, and a single yinyang button.

 The original I-Ching was a ritual, one in which the question before you was thought about throughout the process of sorting yarrow stalks.
 That process happens in microseconds thanks to the I-Ching's software.
-You may want to take a minute or two to think deeply about your question as you compose it to honour the ritual but to truly reflect before you turn to the book.
+You may want to take a minute or two to think deeply about your question as you compose it -- both to honour the ritual but to truly reflect before you turn to the book.
 (If you're wondering why the code doesn't just throw three coins, see the code section for why that shortcut isn't mathematically identical to the older yarrow-stalk method.)

 Type your question in the input box and press "Ask."

 A Yin-Yang symbol appears, gently pulsing, on the screen.
 Consider your question and press it.
-In the blink of an eye, the software has sorted 49 stalks into two random piles, east and west, three times, and each time extracted stalks four at a time until four or fewer remain, placed them between the virtual fingers of a virtual left hand, and calculated the resulting number to determine if the line you've cast is "Strong" (solid) or "Yielding" (broken) and whether or not it's a "Changing" (light gray) line.
+In the blink of an eye, the software has set aside one stalk, sorted 49 others into two random piles, east and west, three times, and each time extracted stalks four at a time until four or fewer remain, placed them between the virtual fingers of a virtual left hand, and calculated the resulting number to determine if the line you've cast is "Strong" (solid) or "Yielding" (broken) and whether or not it's a "Changing" (light gray) line.